codee-com/open-catalog/Checks/PWR023/README.md

 generate more efficient code or vectorize the loop.
 Therefore it is always recommended to use `restrict` whenever possible so that the compiler has as much information as possible to perform optimizations such as vectorization.

-### Actions

-Verify that there is no aliasing at the call sites and add `restrict` to the pointer function parameters.

 >**Notes**<br>
 >The compilers can emit runtime checks, however, in the presence of too many